 — Recai ÇAKIR (@AmasraChpRecai) October 18, 2023

-Till the start of the Imperial interval, the Pontic cities on the Black Beach have been in all probability nonetheless linked solely by sea.
-The earliest proof of road-building dates to the reign of Claudius, when Gaius Julius Aquila, proconsul of Bithynia and Pontus between AD 41 and 54, lower a brand new street via the mountainside alongside the coast.
+Till the start of the Imperial interval, the Pontic cities on the Black Coastline had been most likely nonetheless linked solely by sea.
+The earliest proof of road-building dates to the reign of Claudius, when Gaius Julius Aquila, proconsul of Bithynia and Pontus between AD 41 and 54, lower a brand new highway via the mountainside alongside the coast.
 Aquila devoted the work to Claudius and constructed a monument carved in aid into the rockface.
-The roadside monument, identified at present as Kuşkayası Yol Anıtı (actually chook rock street monument in Turkish), includes a area of interest with a life-size aid of a male determine carrying a himation (probably representing the governor Aquila), flanked by an eagle perched on a tall column.
-Each have misplaced their heads, in all probability attributable to Christian mutilation in Late Antiquity (Silvia, 2021).
+The roadside monument, recognized immediately as Kuşkayası Yol Anıtı (actually fowl rock highway monument in Turkish), contains a area of interest with a life-size aid of a male determine carrying a himation (seemingly representing the governor Aquila), flanked by an eagle perched on a tall column.
+Each have misplaced their heads, most likely resulting from Christian mutilation in Late Antiquity (Silvia, 2021).

 Two inscriptions (tabula ansata), one above the area of interest written wholly in Greek and one bilingual to its left, give the cursus honorum of the governor and state that he had this monument arrange at his personal expense to the glory of the emperor and to foster the Pax Augusta.
-The bilingual inscription (CIL III, 321) is healthier preserved and information that Aquila had served twice as prefectus fabrum (in command of building initiatives) throughout the consulships of Aulus Gabinius Secundus and Titus Statilius Taurus and constructed a street at his personal expense.
+The bilingual inscription (CIL III, 321) is best preserved and data that Aquila had served twice as prefectus fabrum (in control of development initiatives) in the course of the consulships of Aulus Gabinius Secundus and Titus Statilius Taurus and constructed a highway at his personal expense.

-After Amastris, Hadrian would attain Bithynia correct and spend the winter of 123/4 at Nicomedia, the hometown of his pal Arrian, who could have been his host.
-Throughout his keep within the Bithynian province, visits to a couple cities may be inferred or are attested, together with Heraclea Pontica, Claudiopolis (former Bithynium), the birthplace of his Antinous, who would later develop into the imperial favorite (Paus.
+After Amastris, Hadrian would attain Bithynia correct and spend the winter of 123/4 at Nicomedia, the hometown of his buddy Arrian, who might have been his host.
+Throughout his keep within the Bithynian province, visits to a couple cities will be inferred or are attested, together with Heraclea Pontica, Claudiopolis (former Bithynium), the birthplace of his Antinous, who would later change into the imperial favorite (Paus.
 8.9.7), Prusias advert Hypium and Nicaea.

 —